Logo

 Lauren Bacall changed her first name to Lauren, and she chose Bacall, a variant of her mother's maiden name, as her screen surname.

-At Hawks' suggestion, Lauren Bacall was trained by a voice coach to speak with a lower and deeper voice instead of her normally high-pitched, nasal voice.
+At Hawks's suggestion, Lauren Bacall was trained by a voice coach to speak with a lower and deeper voice instead of her normally high-pitched, nasal voice.

 Lauren Bacall was often cast in roles that were variations of the independent and sultry femme fatale character of Vivian.

-Lauren Bacall rejected scripts that she did not find interesting, and thereby earned a reputation as difficult.
+Lauren Bacall rejected scripts that she did not find interesting, and thereby earned a reputation of being difficult.

 Lauren Bacall was cast with Gary Cooper in Bright Leaf and as a two-faced femme fatale in Young Man with a Horn, a jazz musical co-starring Kirk Douglas, Doris Day and Hoagy Carmichael.